girlscript/winter-of-contributing/Datascience_With_Python/Programming/Python/Introduction to Scientific Python/README.md

 ## Introduction:

 Scientific Python (SciPy) is scientific computation library for solving mathematical equations or algorithms.
-It is based on NumPy library for providing more flexible solutions, better ananlysis of code and reducing the complexity.
+It is based on NumPy library for providing more flexible solutions, better analysis of code and reducing the complexity.
 Scipy is userfriendly, efficient and easy to use.

 <a name="benefits"></a>